Binge eating: Causes

 There are no direct causes of binge eating; however, long-term dieting, psychological issues and an obsession with body image have been linked to binge eating.
 There are multiple factors that increase a person's risk of developing binge eating disorder.
 Family history could play a role if that person had a family member who was affected by binge eating.
 Said person may not have a supportive or friendly home environment, and they have a hard time expressing their problems with BED.
 Having a history of going on extreme diets may cause an urge to binge eat.
 Psychological issues such as feeling negatively about oneself or the way they look may trigger a binge.

 Weight stigma has also been found to predict binge eating, highlighting the importance of weight inclusive approaches to binge eating disorder that do not exercerbate this potential cause.

 Health risks

-There are several physical, emotional, and social health risks when associated with binge eating disorder.
+There are several physical, emotional, and social health risks associated with binge eating disorder.
 These risks include depression, anxiety, and heart disease.

 One study found that people with obesity who experience binge eating have a higher body mass index, and higher levels of depression and stress than those who did not have with binge eating disorder Exposure to two major categories of risk factors—those that raise the risk for obesity and those that raise the risk for psychiatric disorders in general—can be associated with binge eating disorder.